- Indexed in: CINAHL, DOAJ, Google Scholar, and PubMed Central (PMC)

 The audience for this exciting journal is clinical investigators and health services researchers who study patients for the purpose of improving the performance of health care delivery systems.
 Physicians, nurses, allied health professionals, and managers will find the content relevant and useful to their daily concerns.

-|James E. Rohrer, PhD, Managerial Epidemiology||SAGE Publications|
+|James E. Rohrer, PhD, Managerial Epidemiology||Walden University, Minneapolis, MN, USA|

 |Kurt Angstman, MD||Mayo Clinic, USA|

-|Ahmed A. Arif, MBBS, PhD, CPH, FACE||UNC Charlotte, USA|
+|Ahmed A. Arif, MBBS, PhD, CPH, FACE||University of North Carolina, Charlotte, NC, USA|

-|Avinash Patwardhan, MD, MS, Managerial Epidemiology||George Mason University, USA|
+|Avinash Patwardhan, MD, MS||George Mason University, Fairfax, VA, USA|

 |Cheryl Anderson, PhD, Quality Improvement||Walden University, USA|